-On the edge of the semi-arid steppe near the Kings’ Highway, 30 kilometres southeast of Madaba lies Um Al-Rassas, a delightful archaeological site that is often overlooked due to its remoteness.
-Having been designated a world Heritage Site since 2004, Um Al Rassas hosts some of the finest Byzantine church mosaics in the Middle East and impressive remains of ancient civilizations.
+On the edge of the semi-arid steppe near the Kings’ Highway, 30 kilometres southeast of Madaba lies Um Rassas, a delightful archaeological site that is often overlooked due to its remoteness.
+Having been designated a World Heritage Site since 2004, Um Rassas hosts some of the finest Byzantine church mosaics in the Middle East and impressive remains of ancient civilizations.

-- The ancient churches: Church of St Stephen, Church of the Lions, the Church of Bishop Sergius, the Church of the Rivers, the Church of the Palm Tree, the Church of Bishop Paul and the Church of the Priest Wa’il.
+- The ancient churches: the Church of St Stephen, Church of the Lions, Church of Bishop Sergius, Church of the Rivers, Church of the Palm Tree, Church of Bishop Paul and the Church of the Priest Wa’il.

 - Stylite Tower.